6 Innovation & Idea Management Software (2025 Comparison)

 All in all, HYPE offers four main modules:

-• Strategy — to pinpoint where your teams are going wrong and establish a roadmap to evaluate, validate, and implement ideas.
+• Strategy — used to pinpoint where your teams are going wrong and establish a roadmap to evaluate, validate, and implement ideas.

-• Ideation — idea management tools let managers build strategic campaigns, source ideas from other users, and evaluate submissions.
+• Ideation — our idea management tools let managers build strategic campaigns, source ideas from other users, and evaluate submissions.

 In addition to their management solution (HYPE Enterprise Suite), they also offer Viima (listed below) — an idea management platform with features to collect and gather feedback on ideas.